 The Company's fixed assets are stated at cost less accumulated depreciation, amortization and impairment.
 Depreciation and amortization expense are provided for in amounts sufficient to relate the cost of depreciable and amortizable assets to operations over their estimated service lives.
-Depreciation and amortization expense for the thirteen weeks ended September 28, 2013 and September 29, 2012 was \$2,472 and \$3,785, respectively, including amortization expense of \$119 for the thirteen weeks ended September 28, 2013 for capital leased assets related to the LaSalle, Illinois facility (see sale-leaseback discussion below for details).
-Depreciation and amortization expense for the thirty-nine weeks ended September 28, 2013 and September 29, 2012 was \$9,736 and \$11,533, respectively, including amortization expense of \$198 for the thirty-nine weeks ended September 28, 2013 for capital leased assets related to the LaSalle, Illinois facility.
+Depreciation and amortization expense for the thirteen weeks ended June 28, 2014 and June 29, 2013 was \$2,252 and \$3,626, respectively, including amortization expense of \$119 and \$79 for the thirteen weeks ended June 28, 2014 and June 29, 2013, respectively, for capital leased assets related to the LaSalle, Illinois facility (see sale-leaseback discussion below for details).
+Depreciation and amortization expense for the twenty-six weeks ended June 28, 2014 and June 29, 2013 was \$4,620 and \$7,264, respectively, including amortization expense of \$238 and \$79 for the twenty-six weeks ended June 28, 2014 and June 29, 2013, respectively, for capital leased assets related to the LaSalle, Illinois facility.
 The cost and related accumulated depreciation of assets retired or otherwise disposed of are removed from the accounts and the resultant gain or loss is reflected in earnings.

-The Company accounts for the impairment of property and equipment in accordance with ASC 360.
+The Company accounts for the impairment of property and equipment in accordance with ASC 360 - Property, Plant and Equipment ("ASC 360').
 During the second quarter of 2013, the Company identified adverse events related to the Company's overall financial performance, including accelerating downward trend in the Company's revenues and gross margin, which indicated that the carrying amount of certain property and equipment may not be recoverable.
-Given the indicators of impairment, the Company utilized the Royalty Savings method rather than the cost method in determining the fair values, using a discount rate of 14.5% and royalty rate of 1.0%.
+Given the indicators of impairment, the Company utilized the royalty savings method in determining the fair values, using a discount rate of 14.5% and royalty rate of 1.0%.
 Based on its analysis, the Company recognized an impairment loss on internally developed software of \$4,832.
-Any future decline in the fair value of an asset group could result in future impairments.
-As of September 28, 2013, the Company's property and equipment did not indicate a potential impairment under the provisions of ASC 360 Property, Plant and Equipment.
-The Company did not recognize any impairment loss on property and equipment for the thirty-nine weeks ended September 29, 2012.
+Subsequent to the second quarter of 2013, there have not been events or circumstances that have resulted in an assessment by management of any indicators of further impairment.
+However, any future decline in the fair value of an asset group could result in future impairments.

-Property and equipment consisted of the following at September 28, 2013 and December 29, 2012:
+Property and equipment consisted of the following at June 28, 2014 and December 28, 2013 (in thousands):